Pinpoint is under active development, there is no requirement to maintain backwards compatibility with version changes.

 vbl-core repository will automatically be pulled.
 If you are working on multiple VBL projects you should add the repository as a separate repo in Desktop and give it an alias, e.g.

 Most of the VBL assets are shared across projects, these are accessed from a shared Addressables Storage repository.
-Assets in this repository are accessed via the
+Shared assets are accessed via the

 AddressablesRemoteLoader class in